 This event takes place on the third day of the Finals and can occur on a Friday or Saturday evening.
-DATCP supplies an outline of the program which includes: a three-minute speech by each candidate; a 60-second highlight on an agri-business tour by each candidate; a farewell presentation by the current Alice; and a representative of the Department of Agriculture, Trade and Consumer Protection to announce the next Alice in Dairyland.
-The host county coordinates with DATCP to develop the script, select an emcee and coordinate a rehearsal of the finale.
-The county is also responsible for any promotional pieces they would like in the presentation (limited to 3 minutes in length) and developing the PowerPoint presentation to be run at the Selection Finale.
-The final promotional piece developed by the host county is the "Keepsake Program" which encompasses the finals process, highlights the county's agriculture industry, and features each of the candidates and thanks industry partners and sponsors.
+It typically includes a reception, a banquet and the Finale program.
+DATCP supplies an outline of the program which includes: a three-minute speech by each candidate; a 60-second highlight on an agribusiness tour by each candidate; a farewell presentation by the current Alice; and a representative of the Department of Agriculture, Trade and Consumer Protection to announce the next Alice in Dairyland.
+The committee coordinates with DATCP to develop the script, select an emcee and coordinate a rehearsal of the finale.
+The committee is also responsible for any promotional pieces they would like in the presentation (limited to three minutes in length) and developing the PowerPoint presentation to be run at the Selection Finale.
+The final promotional piece developed by the committee is the "Program Booklet" that attendees receive as a keepsake, which encompasses the finals process, highlights the county's agriculture industry, and features each of the candidates and thanks industry partners and sponsors.
 DATCP works with the host county to provide text and approve the final program prior to printing.

 Application for consideration is below.
-Please submit completed proposals to Ti Gauger at the address below by June 18, 2018.
-Call 608-224-5115 or email Ti.Gauger@wisconsin.gov with additional questions or concerns.
-A sample agreement, with complete contractual details, between the Wisconsin Department of Agriculture, Trade and Consumer Protection and the host county is available upon request.
+Please submit completed proposals to Debbie Gegare at the address below by October 20, 2022.
+Call 608-224-5116 or email Debbie.Gegare@wisconsin.gov with additional questions or concerns.
+A sample agreement, with complete contractual details, between the Wisconsin Department of Agriculture, Trade and Consumer Protection and the committee is available upon request.

-Ti Gauger Alice in Dairyland Program Director Wisconsin Department of Agriculture, Trade and Consumer Protection 2811 Agriculture Drive PO Box 8911 Madison, WI 53708 Ti.Gauger@wisconsin.gov 608-224-5115
+Debbie Gegare Alice in Dairyland Program Manager Wisconsin Department of Agriculture, Trade and Consumer Protection 2811 Agriculture Drive PO Box 8911 Madison, WI 53708 debbie.gegare@wisconsin.gov 608-224-5116

-Application for 2020, 2021, & 2022 Alice in Dairyland Host County Position Attach additional sheets or sample resources as necessary
+Application for 2024, 2025, 2026 & 2027 Alice in Dairyland Host Committee Position Attach additional sheets or sample resources as necessary